samd-systems/palo-alto-labs/Active-Passive-HA-Failover-on-Palo-Alto-NGFW/README.md

 - Observe synchronization and state consistency following role change

 ## Topology Summary
-The lab consists of two Palo Alto NGFW virtual appliances configured in an active/passive High Availability pair.
+The topology consists of two Palo Alto NGFW virtual appliances configured in an active/passive High Availability pair.
 Both firewalls share Layer-2 inside and outside segments and use dedicated HA1 and HA2 links for control and data synchronization, with a backup physical link configured for each.
 The firewalls are managed via out-of-band management interfaces.
 An internal host generates traffic toward an external destination through the HA pair.

 ## Configuration Summary
 - Active/passive HA enabled with link monitoring